 The opioid crisis is alive and well.
 Whether prescription painkillers, heroin, fentanyl, or other opioids, these drugs are dangerous and cost lives.
 Fentanyl is one of the most potent opioids.
 50 to 100 times more powerful than morphine, fentanyl is synthetic, meaning it is created in a lab.
 In addition, drug manufacturers often lace other drugs with fentanyl, which can quickly lead to addiction and easily result in overdose.
-If you or someone you know is addicted to fentanyl, an opioid detox program is the first step towards recovery and health.
+If you or someone you know is suffering fentanyl withdrawal symptoms, an opioid detox program is the first step toward recovery and health.

 Pennsylvania Adult & Teen Challenge (PAATC) has a fentanyl addiction recovery center where you can get the support and professional help you need.
-Find out more about how we can help by reaching out today using our online form or calling 844.442.8673.
+Find out more about a fentanyl addiction treatment program by using our online form or calling 844.442.8673 today.

 Signs of Fentanyl Addiction

 Fentanyl addiction can happen suddenly, without much warning, because of its concentration.
 Though doctors may use it in medical settings for extreme pain, most people encounter it because it hides in another drug they use.
 Because it is so addictive, dealers use it to keep their customers coming back for more.

 - Psychological, physical, and behavioral symptoms of fentanyl abuse and addiction are similar to other opioids and may include:

 - Inability to meet school and work responsibilities

 - Suicidal thoughts